 All relevant actors are required to be in compliance with the GDPR as of May 25th, 2018.

 What penalties will be applied within the new regulations?

-Companies that are not in compliance with the GDPR could be fined anywhere from 2-4% of their annual revenue, or up to 20 million dollars, whichever is the higher amount.
+Companies that are found to be in violation of the GDPR may be fined anywhere from 2-4% of annual revenue, or up to 20 million dollars, whichever is the larger amount.

 How is the GDPR different from the current regulations?

 One of the main goals of the GDPR is to extend the rights of European residents in regards to the handling of their personal data.
 This can be summarized as follows:

 - More access and control over the storage and processing of personal data for consumers